unsw-cse-comp3900-9900-21T3/capstone-project-9900-t16a-aloha/README.md

 1. If you are running on UNSW CSE machine.
 It will ask you to install the http-server.
 2. If you are running on your own machine, Nodejs is needed to run this command.
 3. Or you can use any other server to run the front-end.
 For example, python server.

+# Back End Server

+# Recommend
+To generate the recommendation table,
+1. open Jupiter notebook
+2. open file generateRecommendProducts.ipynb and run all

+It will generate a file called “no_duplicate_10_most_recommend.csv”.